-By May 15 - The corporation must file all completed applications and the information required by R.C.
-323.159(B) (explained later) with the county auditor.
+By May 15 - The corporation must file all completed applications and the information required by R.C. § 323.159(B) (explained later) with the county auditor.

 During January - The county auditor will furnish by ordinary mail a continuing application to each person issued a certificate of reduction under R.C. § 323.159 for the preceding year.
-The continuing application must be returned to the county auditor by the first Monday in June.
+The continuing application must be returned to the county auditor by December 31.